201 Portage: History

+Between 2021 and 2022, 201 Portage underwent $25+ million renovations, which included upgrades to the lobby, courtyard, ground-level facade, and all 12 elevators.

 Description

-The 33-storey, 47000 m2 building stands 128 m tall, making it the tallest building in Winnipeg.
-It is 3.9 m taller than the next tallest building in Winnipeg, the Richardson Building, which is located across the street.
-It is the tallest building between Hamilton and Calgary, and has been since its construction.
+The 33-storey, 47000 m2 building stands 128 m tall, making it the second-tallest building in Winnipeg.
+It is 3.9 m taller than the Richardson Building, which is located across the street.
+It has been the tallest building between Hamilton and Calgary been since its construction.
 201 Portage is connected to Winnipeg Square and the Winnipeg Walkway system via an underground concourse.
 The building is certified as BOMA BEST level 3.